TanStack/router/docs/src/pages/tools/devtools.md

 ### Options

 - `initialIsOpen: Boolean`
-  - Set this `true` if you want the dev tools to default to being open
+  - Set this `true` if you want the devtools to default to being open
 - `panelProps: PropsObject`
   - Use this to add props to the panel.
 For example, you can add `className`, `style` (merge and override default style), etc.
 - `closeButtonProps: PropsObject`